HumanCrafted/3dXYZ/README.md

 # 3dXYZ
-An archive of files, parts, and other useful downloads.
+An archive of CAD files, STL's, and other useful downloads.